Systems-Modeling/SysML-v2-Pilot-Implementation/README.md

 2. Clone our GitHub repository from the URL below.
    * https://github.com/ModelDriven/SySML-v2-Pilot-Implementation.git

 3. Import all projects from the repository into your Eclipse workspace.
-This should include the projects `org.omg.sysml` and `org.sysml.owl`, with associated `ide`, `tests`, `ui` and `ui.tests` projects for each.
+This should include the projects `org.omg.sysml` and `org.sysml.owl`, with associated `ide`, `tests`, `ui` and `ui.tests` projects for each, plus `org.omg.sysml.xpect.texts`.

 ### Prototype Alf Implementation